Becoming a Nutritionist

 Reaching my 20s, I applied to study nutrition at Oxford Brookes University, but after my first year, I realised I was not ready for that kind of commitment.
 So I explored a few other fields, such as biomedical sciences, nursing, retail and even ministry work, but I couldn’t find my niche.
 Still, my love for food and nutrition never wavered, so I decided to return to University and finish my degree in nutrition.

-Re-entering the university and the field of nutrition was challenging.
+Re-entering university and the field of nutrition was challenging.
 Balancing work, university responsibilities, family obligations, and personal matters were overwhelming, and sometimes I felt like I wouldn't be able to complete my degree.
 However, with the help of my loved ones, friends, and therapy, I was able to persevere and successfully graduate.
 After putting in much effort and staying committed, I proudly announce that I am now a certified associate nutritionist!

 Throughout my journey, I learned three valuable lessons: to trust my intuition and follow my heart when deciding whether something is right for me, to stay committed and finish what I started, and never to hesitate to ask for help and support from others.